Pramesta/Cypress-WebsiteAutomationTesting/README.md

 It is a website automation testing using Cypress for the automation tools.
 I tested a dummy website for a feature called Edit Address.
 You can see the dummy website at https://magento.softwaretestingboard.com/

 How To Run The Script:
-1. Change Username and Address in cy.login('email','password') from e2e/web-auto-test-login/EditAddress.cy.js
+1. Change Username and Address in every cy.login('emaildummy','passworddummy') from e2e/web-auto-test-login/EditAddress.cy.js and others files
 2. Open the terminal in VSCode, run 'npx cypress run'
 3. Choose file e2e/web-auto-test-login/EditAddress